 Instructions

-- Roughly remove the meat from the bones.
-If there’s some stuck to the bones that ok.
-In fact, you would want some meat left on the bones for flavour.
+- Quick-release the pressure and carefully pull the turkey out with a pair of tongs.
+Roughly remove the meat from the bones.
+If there's some stuck to the bones, that is ok.
+In fact, you would want some meat left on the bones for additional flavour to the turkey broth.

-- Put the bones back into the Instant Pot and set the pressure to high again for another 15 minutes!
+- Put the bones back into the Instant Pot.
+Add a pinch of salt to taste.

 - While the pressure is naturally releasing, you can cook your pho noodles.